Travel Guide to Canigao Island for First-time Travelers

 Once known as the fishermen’s sanctuary in the municipality of Matalom, Canigao Island has become a major tourist destination in Eastern Visayas since 2005 and has gained overwhelming popularity recently.

-In this Canigao Island Travel Guide Blog, we listed some tips on how you can do your own DIY Canigao Island Trip.
+In this Canigao Island Travel Guide Blog, we listed some tips for DIY Canigao Island Trip.
 We also included Canigao Itinerary, Things to do and see, how to get there, and more.

 Canigao Island Location